europeana/dockerfiles/cf-blue-green-deploy/README.md

 4. The route `www.example.org` is unmapped from the old colour (if there is one)
 5. The old colour is stopped (if there is one)

+## Autoscaling

+If an autoscaling policy is supplied at `/autoscaling-policy.json`, it will be applied to the new app colour.
+If none is supplied, but the old colour has one, that will be copied to the new.

+In addition, the old app colour will be inspected for the number of instances it is running at the time of deployment, and the new app colour started with that number of instances.

 ## Hooks